rmcontrolsystems/PNP-Adapter-Boards/readme.md

 This repository contains resources including:

 - **Board Documentation** – Pinouts, specifications, connector information, and other documentation specific to each adapter board.
-Page 1 is Open Pins / Additional I/O: Identifies unused positions in the factory ECU connectors that can be populated to add additional inputs and outputs.
-Page 2 is Populated Pins / Factory Circuits: Identifies the factory ECU circuits connected through the adapter board and the TunerStudio channels associated with them.
+    - **Page 1 – Open Pins / Additional I/O:** Identifies unused positions in the factory ECU connectors that can be populated to add additional inputs and outputs.
+    - **Page 2 – Populated Pins / Factory Circuits:** Identifies the factory ECU circuits connected through the adapter board and the TunerStudio channels associated with them.
 This provides a reference for locating and configuring factory functions such as injectors, ignition coils, crank and cam signals, and other factory circuits.

 In the future, this repository will contain:
 - **Firmware** – Firmware releases for supported ECU hardware, including the corresponding TunerStudio `.ini` file when applicable